Quantum Critical Collapse Abhors a Naked Singularity: Quantum critical spacetimes

 A curvature singularity appears as $T \to \infty$, with the global structure resembling the interior region of Fig.~\ref{cssglobal}.
 In particular, the $n=4$ case shows remarkable agreement with numerical simulations~\cite{Jalmuzna:2015hoa}.

+The exact Garfinkle solution is defined in an asymptotically flat spacetime with cosmological constant $\Lambda = 0$.
+However, the spectrum of perturbations has subtleties when interpreted as a true critical solution, and the detailed numerical agreement with collapse simulations is obtained only after taking into account the quasi-CSS completion with perturbative $\Lambda <0$ corrections~\cite{Jalmuzna:2015hoa}.
+These features are model-specific and should not be conflated with universal properties of critical collapse in higher dimensions.
+In Section~\ref{sec:discussion}, we explain which features extracted from this example are expected to be generic.

+At leading self-similar order, however, the quantum shielding mechanism does not rely on $\Lambda$.
+The quantum growing mode we are about to reveal is already present in the CSS regime.
+The cosmological constant becomes important only when one connects the self-similar interior to the full physical collapse geometry, so $\Lambda$ can enter the physical normalization of the threshold shift and mass gap through quasi-CSS matching and boundary data.

 The analytic structure of this geometry permits closed-form expressions for $\langle T^{(3)}_{\mu \nu}\rangle$ of any integer $n$.
-Surprisingly, regularity within the self-similar domain $x \in [0, 1]$ fixes the homogeneous parts of the auxiliary fields and uniquely selects a Boulware‐like vacuum state.
-The state is manifestly asymptotically Minkowskian and features a time-independent two-dimensional $\langle T_{ab} \rangle$.
-Only genuine vacuum polarization contributes, with no spurious radiation at infinity.
-One finds the particularly simple form:
+Regularity within the self-similar domain $x \in [0, 1]$ fixes the homogeneous parts of the auxiliary fields and uniquely selects a Boulware‐like state described above.
+The resulting stress tensor takes the remarkably simple form

-where $F_{\mu \nu} (x, n)$ is real-analytic in $x$, available in~\cite{Tomasevic:2025clf}.
+where $F_{\mu \nu} (x, n)$ is real-analytic in $x$; see~\cite{Tomasevic:2025clf}.
 The overall $e^T$ growth has a clear physical origin: it reflects the self‐similar rescaling of the areal radius, carried by the dilaton $\phi$ through the $s$-wave reduction in Eq.~\eqref{eq:swave}.
-The one-loop quantum corrections introduce a genuine growing mode and are thus indispensable.
+One-loop vacuum polarization therefore generates a genuine quantum growing mode and is thus indispensable.

-A full treatment must also include the classical growing mode $(p-p^\ast)e^{\omega_c T}$, arising from deviations off the critical point, where the exponent $\omega_c$ for each $n$ has been worked out in~\cite{Garfinkle:2002vn, Jalmuzna:2015hoa}.
+A full treatment must also include the classical growing mode $(p-p^\ast)e^{\omega_c T}$, arising from deviations off the critical point $p^\ast$, where the exponent $\omega_c$ for each $n$ has been worked out in~\cite{Garfinkle:2002vn, Jalmuzna:2015hoa}.
 This allows us to study the competition between quantum vacuum polarization and classical supercritical evolution in shaping the near-critical collapse.

 The backreacted geometry then acquires quasi-CSS perturbations of the form \bea e^{2 \rho(T,x)}&=&e^{2 \rho_0}+(p-p^\ast) F_c(x) e^{\omega_c T}+\hbar F_q(x) e^{\omega_q T}, \quad \\ r(T,x)&=&r_0+(p-p^\ast) r_c(x) e^{\omega_c T}+ \hbar r_q (x) e^{\omega_q T}, \eea where $\omega_q=1$.
 For each $n$, the functions $F_i(x)$ and $r_i(x)$ admit closed, real-analytic forms~\cite{Tomasevic:2025clf}.